 Creating Their Vision

 The inspiration that fuels many paintings has generally been quite personal for many who produce beautiful works, and creating their vision is not always an exact match to what they have seen in their mind.
 Some of them believe they are interpreting their private vision for others, and they want the message to come through loud and clear.
 Other artists work hard to obscure their meaning because they want people to treat their works as a puzzle to be solved.
 Those who love to create in their personal studio will eventually give their loved ones an opportunity to figure it all out on their own.
-They might show them a piece made up of lines and blocks of color, or they could put their message into a picture of breakfast cups and saucers.
+They might show them a piece made up of lines and blocks of colour, or they could put their message into a picture of breakfast cups and saucers.

 The creation of any piece of artwork is up to the individual who has a vision they want to share.
 Those who prefer it to be open will often spend a great deal less time on their work than those imbuing their canvas with hidden meanings, so they should be prepared to spend long hours on their easel.
 While there are not always those who want to share their hobby while they do it with friends and family, their finished works are generally part of the joy their hobby returns for the time they have spent on it.